European Trip - 2001

 Calendal for 4 nights.

-trolley, and walked in the footsteps of Van Gogh.
-We all felt closer to Arles after
+tour by trolley, and walked in the footsteps of Van Gogh.
+We all felt closer to

-learning, during the trolley tour, that a familiar melody by Bizet, "L'Arlsienne
+Arles after learning, during a trolley tour, that a familiar melody by Bizet, "L'Arlsienne

 which we were visiting.
 You can click on the link in the Daily Itinerary to hear the